t60011/rhino-mcp/README.md

   - Verify that the Python path in `claude_desktop_config.json` matches your conda environment's Python path
   - Make sure you're using the full path to the Python interpreter

 ## Limitations

-- The `execute_rhino_code` tool allows running arbitrary Python code in Rhino, which can be powerful but potentially dangerous.
+- The `execute_rhino_code` and `execute_code_in_gh` tools allow running arbitrary Python code, which can be powerful but potentially dangerous.
 Use with caution.
+- Grasshopper integration requires the HTTP server component to be running
+- External code references in Grasshopper require careful file path management
 - This is a minimal implementation focused on basic functionality.
 Advanced features may require additional development.

 ## Extending